Ajeybhat47/Expense-tracker/README.md

 - **Config Server**: Centralized configuration management for all microservices.
 - **Service Registry**: Dynamic discovery of services, ensuring smooth communication between microservices.
 - **PostgreSQL integration**: All microservices use PostgreSQL as the database for data persistence.
-- **Dockerized deployment**: Easy deployment with Docker, enabling each microservice to run in its container.

 ## Microservices Overview